 IT Help Desk/End User Support, Certificate of Specialization

-This skill-oriented program prepares students for help desk and desktop support technician positions in the enterprise.
-The foundational principles of end-user support including client operating system and application software, hardware and software installation, system configuration, problem diagnosis and resolution and computer security.
-The courses in the program provide a combination of online, distance learning and intensive, classroom-based, hands-on skills development.
+IT Help Desk/End User Support Certificate of Specialization is a skill-oriented program that prepares students for help desk and desktop support technician positions in the enterprise.
+The foundational principles of end-user support including client operating system and application software, hardware and software installation, system configuration, problem diagnosis and resolution, and computer security will be covered.
+The courses in the program provide a combination of online, distance learning, and classroom-based in-depth hands-on skills development.
 The demonstration of hands-on skills is critical to employers.
-Students completing the program are prepared for a variety of industry certification exams as well as entry-level employment technical interviews.
+Students completing the program are prepared for a variety of industry certification exams as well as entry-level employment in a help desk or desktop support position.

 Interested in this program?
 Start the enrollment process by visiting the Apply to STLCC page.